 Currently, I am an Acting Assistant Professor (research appointment) in the Department of Political Science at the University of Washington and a 2017-2020 Moore/Sloan & WRF Innovation in Data Science Postdoctoral Fellow working with Noah Smith and Michael McCann.
 I will start as an Assistant Professor of Political Science at Emory University in January, 2020.

 My research focuses on the causes, nature and outcomes of political violence, insecurity of minority groups, state repression and forms of resistance.
 My research has been published in the Journal of Conflict Resolution and the Journal of Peace Research, among other outlets, and has received funding from a variety of sources, including the National Science Foundation (#1823547).

-For press, see here.
+For interview, see here.

 Outside of research and training, I can be found galavanting around the Pacific Northwest, on foot with a sweet black lab, or in boats of one sort or another.
+Sometimes I take pictures.